To Treat Peripheral Arterial Disease and

 Poor blood circulation to the arms and legs can lead to gangrene and limb loss.
 And if a piece of the plaque breaks off and travels to the heart or towards the brain, it can cause a heart attack or a stroke.

-At The Vein and Vascular Institute of Riverview, one of our biggest goals is to reduce the 75,000 yearly leg amputations due to PAD, that are happening in the U.S. That is why we are passionate about treating patients who suffer from arterial disease, and why we encourage early diagnosis and treatment.
+At The Vein and Vascular Institute of Riverview, our board certified vascular surgeons specialize in limb salvage and one of our biggest goals is to reduce the 75,000 yearly leg amputations due to PAD, that are happening in the U.S. That is why we are passionate about treating patients who suffer from arterial disease, and why we encourage early diagnosis and treatment.

 We have the most technologically advanced laboratory equipment available in the vascular industry to diagnose and treat arterial disease.

-Using minimally invasive procedures that do not require an overnight hospital stay, we provide PAD treatment such as Angioplasty, Stenting, and Atherectomy.
+Using minimally invasive procedures that do not require an overnight hospital stay, we provide PAD treatment such as Atherectomy, Angioplasty, and Stenting.

 Angioplasty is a procedure that restores blood flow through an artery that has narrowed or become blocked.
 During this procedure a thin tube (catheter) with a balloon at the tip is inserted into the blocked artery.
 Then, the balloon is inflated such that the plaque is pushed outward against the artery wall, widening the artery and restoring blood flow.
 This is a very common and effective treatment for blocked arteries.

 Stenting involves placing a small mesh tube (stent) in the artery during the Angioplasty.
 The stent remains in the artery to keep the artery open and to prevent it from getting blocked again.

 USING THE MOST ADVANCED PAD TREATMENT AVAILABLE ANYWHERE